1. Characterized by or consisting of two parts or components; twofold.

 3. Chemistry Consisting of or containing only two kinds of atoms.

-4. Of or employing two comparatively nontoxic chemicals that combine to produce a deadly poison: binary weapons; a binary nerve gas.
+4. Of or employing two comparatively nontoxic chemicals that combine to produce a deadly poison: binary weapons; a binary nerve agent.

 5. Music Having two sections or subjects.